yquake2/yquake2/doc/030_configuration.md

 * Keep precise timings and the cost of a less accurate frame rate.
 With this approach the timings are optimal, e.g. movement like strafejumps and the clipping against walls are a precise as possible.
-But the frame rate may be a little off, leading to tearing and missed frames.
+But the frame rate may be a little off, leading to slight tearing and missed frames.

 The first approach is the default.
 To switch over to precise timing the following console variables must be altered.
 There's no need to alter